what-is-node-js

 Containerisation with Docker

 Docker allows you to package your application and its dependencies and run it in isolated containers.
-This ensures consistency in different environments and simplifies deployment.
-Docker Compose can also be used to manage multi-container applications.
+This process, known as containerisation, ensures consistency in different environments and simplifies deployment.
+Containerisation services, such as Docker Compose, can also be used to manage multi-container applications.

 Orchestration with Kubernetes